Geovanejn/votaemaus/replit.md

 - **Drizzle Kit**: For database migration and schema management.
 - **esbuild**: For server-side bundling in production.
 - **tsx**: For TypeScript execution during development.
+- **node-cron**: For scheduling automated tasks like daily birthday email notifications.

 ### Validation
 - **Zod**: Runtime schema validation for data integrity.